Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 Should You Show Live Traffic Reports on Your Site?

-It really depends on certain circumstances and things you want to accomplish through sharing real-time traffic stats with your website visitors.
+It depends on certain circumstances and things you want to accomplish by sharing real-time traffic stats with your website visitors.

 Display your website traffic statistics if,

 - You want to take the attention of readers.